Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 <img src ='assets/geo_sf_carto_telco_30.png' width=700>

 Once we have our second layer on the map, we can click on it to style it and show the stroke color based on our “signal” column.
-For that, I will create a “Custom palette” with just the 2 colors we want: gray for roads with good signal and red for roads with no/poor signal.
+For that create a “Custom palette” with just two colors: gray for roads with good signal and red for roads with no/poor signal.

 <img src ='assets/geo_sf_carto_telco_31.gif' width=700>